 - MAC Address.
 The Media Access Control address.
-This is the unique physical address being used by the Ethernet (LAN) port of the router. - IP Address.
-The IP address being used by the Ethernet (LAN) port of the router.
+This is the unique physical address used by the Ethernet (LAN) port of the router. - IP Address.
+The IP address used by the Ethernet (LAN) port of the router.
 The default is 192.168.1.1. - DHCP Server.
-Identifies whether the router's built-in DHCP server is active for the LAN-attached devices.
+Identifies whether the router's built-in DHCP server is active for devices on the LAN.

-Internet Port (WAN) Setup
+Internet Provider (WAN) Setup

 MAC Address.
-The Media Access Control address.
-This is the unique physical address being used by the Internet (WAN) port of the router.
+The Media Access Control address, which is the unique physical address used by the Internet (WAN) port of the router.

 IP Address.
-The IP address being used by the Internet (WAN) port of the router.
+The IP address used by the Internet (WAN) port of the router.
 If no address is shown or the address is 0.0.0, the router cannot connect to the Internet.